edrusano/ecolaguna-blocks/README.md

 ## Installation

-1. Download code from this repository
+1. Download or clone code from this repository
-2. Create the subfolder EcoLaguna-blocks under your WordPress plugins directory
-2. Extract the code files to the subfolder you just created.
+2. Extract the code zip to the WordPress plugin directory

 ## Development